jkaewprateep/attention_in_work/README.md

 # Attention in work - documents task example
 🧸💬 Attention in work, we had discussed the attention networks and the application of network preferences.
 Now we compare of attention in works and attention network preferences and how does IT document example.
+User story, IT help support file, screen mapping UI/UX functions, Survey document, and IT networks incident diagrams. </br>

 ## 🧸💬 IT help support file